 Beaver Valley Expressway

-The 1970s began with construction starting in Lawrence County on the section from the current PA Turnpike 60 interchange to Mitchell Road in 1970.
-In 1971, the second section of the expressway opened to traffic from Flaugherty Run Road to Exit 12.
-That same year, construction was extended from Exit 14 to a half-way point between the exit and PA 51 and the following year it was extended to near PA 51.
-Also in 1972, the section from Exit 13 to Exit 14 opened to traffic.
-In 1973, the section from the current interchange of PA Turnpike 60 to US 224 opened to traffic, while construction began on the section from that interchange to north of the town of Pulaski.
-Construction was extended to PA 51 from Exit 14 in 1974 and in 1975, construction was extended from north of Pulaski to the West Middlesex interchange.
-In 1976, the section from Exit 10 to Exit 29 at PA 51 was completely open to traffic and created what would become the end of PA 60 for almost two decades at PA 51.
+The 1970s began with construction starting in Lawrence County on the section from the current Toll Interstate 376 interchange to Mitchell Road in 1970.
+In 1971, the second section of the expressway opened to traffic from Flaugherty Run Road interchange to PA 18.
+Also taking place in 1971 was construction extended from the Brighton interchange to the Brady's Run Road overpass, and the following year it was extended to the Braun Road overpass just south of PA 51.
+Also in 1972, the section from PA 68 to the Brighton interchange opened to traffic.
+In 1973, the section from the current interchange of Toll Interstate 376 to US 224 opened to traffic, while construction began on the section from that interchange to north of the town of Pulaski.
+Construction was extended from the Braun Road overpass in 1974 and in 1975, construction was extended from north of Pulaski to the West Middlesex interchange.
+In 1976, the section from the Aliquippa interchange to PA 51 was completely open to traffic and created what would be the end of then PA 60 for almost two decades at PA 51.
 In that same year, the section from US 224 to Mitchell Road opened as well.
-The following year the expressway would from Mitchell Road to PA 18 and signal the completion of the Beaver Valley Expressway minus the section from PA 51 to US 422.
-In 1978, the PA 18 designation was moved back to the original route through West Middlesex.
+The following year the expressway would from Mitchell Road to PA 18 and signal the completion of the Beaver Valley Expressway minus the section between PA 51 and US 422.
+The PA 18 designation was eventually moved back to the original route through West Middlesex in 1978.

 Aerial picture of the "folded" cloverleaf at Interstate 80.
 (PennDOT)